-Following the original permitted and entirely peaceful #Blacklivesmatter protest that started at Garfield High school and ended with a sit-in outside the Seattle Police Department Headquarters, a breakaway protest formed and headed North through downtown Seattle.
-The march chanted, dodged SPD bike squads & cars, twice attempted to access the Alaskan Way viaduct, and conducted a almost entirely peaceful protest.
-Protesters were apprehended during the course of the march – SPD reported making seven arrests – and use of force was frequently employed via pepper spray, tackle take downs of protesters, shoving, and other forms of intimidation.
+Following the original permitted a #Blacklivesmatter protest that started at Garfield High school and ended with a sit-in outside the Seattle Police Department Headquarters, a breakaway protest formed and headed North through downtown Seattle.
+The march chanted, dodged SPD bike squads & cars, twice attempted to access the Alaskan Way Viaduct, and conducted a largely peaceful protest.
+Protesters were apprehended during the course of the march – SPD reported making seven arrests – and use of force was frequently employed via pepper spray, tackle take downs of protesters, shoving, and other forms of aggression.
 This reporter witnessed no property damage or physical assault of police officers committed by protesters.
 Below are photos and video taken during this protest.

 “Who is paying you guys to be here?” asks SPD officer guarding Alaskan Way viaduct off ramp.
 Crowd laughs.